snam-mgh/T1D_MAPS/README.md

       - [working_dir]: Path to the directory containing all files from the cloned Git repository.
 Make sure the path ends with a forward slash (`/`)

-      - [genetic_prob_file]: Output file from calculating the continuous probability of genetic ancestry
+      - [genetic_prob_file]: Output file from calculating the continuous genetic ancestry probabilities.
+Must include a column named `prob_EUR`, which represents the probability of European genetic ancestry, and a column named `IID` with individual IDs that match the `ID` column in your [HLA_file].

-      - [t1d_grs2_file]: Output file from calculating T1D GRS2
+      - [t1d_grs2_file]: Output file from calculating T1D GRS2.
+Must include a column named `IID` with individual IDs that match the `ID` column in your [HLA_file].

       - The file containing the calculated scores will be named following the pattern: `T1DMAPS2_<non_HLA_file>.total_score.txt`